 Prior to registration of the Project, public information sessions were held by Geodex in April 2008.
 These were preliminary meetings only held with the objective of introducing the proposed project to the public in surrounding communities.
 The public sessions were held in the nearby surrounding communities of Juniper, Stanley, Boiestown, Burtts Corner, and Fredericton North.
+Most recently, Northcliff conducted open houses in September 2011 in the communities of Juniper, Millville and Stanley, to provide an update on the Project to the public and introduce them to the TOR and proposed studies to be carried out in support of the EIA.

 Northcliff has also held meetings with various stakeholders and community members to share information about the Project and to collect comments, questions and concerns, for future reference and consideration.
 Stakeholder and community groups consulted to date include, but are not limited to: Canadian Rivers Institute, Conservation Council of New Brunswick, Atlantic Salmon Council, Nashwaak Watershed Association Inc., Taymouth Community Association, New Brunswick Guide Outfitter Association, and New Brunswick Trappers and Fur Harvesters Federation.
+Engagement of these and other groups will continue throughout the EIA.

-A summary of the comments that have been raised as part of the public communication and engagement efforts conducted to date are provided in Table 3.1.
+A summary of the principal comments that have been raised as part of the public communication and engagement efforts conducted to date is provided in Table 3.1.
+Importantly, it is noted that this listing is not all-inclusive.